“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Helps members prepare to receive temple ordinances (see 27.1).

 The stake president is the common judge in the stake (see Doctrine and Covenants 107:71–74).
+He holds priesthood keys to receive inspiration and make decisions regarding the spiritual and temporal welfare of members of the stake.
 In this role, he has the following responsibilities:

-Counsel stake members who seek spiritual guidance, who have weighty personal problems, or who have committed serious sins.
-For guidelines on counseling, see 31.2.
+Meet with stake members who seek spiritual guidance, who have weighty personal problems, or who have committed serious sins.
+For guidelines, see 31.1.

 Hold membership councils when members have committed serious sins (see chapter 32).

 The stake president oversees records, finances, and properties in the stake.
 He may assign much of the work with records and finances to his counselors and clerks.
-He assigns a high councilor to be the stake physical facilities representative and to help oversee properties.
+He assigns a high councilor to be the stake building representative and to help oversee properties.

 See the following chapters for more information: